Jellyfish25/agentPursuitGame/README.md

   - Three preset settings with increasing difficulty that can be toggled (Level One, Level Two, Level Three)
 - Energy level (health) displayed at the top of the screen
   - If the player shoots an agent, gain one energy level back
+  - If the energy level reaches 0, the end screen is displayed

 ## Sample Screens